mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_4_converted.md

 text:     **Ranged** (4)

 name:     Mirrorrim
-text:     **Deploy**: Shuffle three copies of a friendly minion into your deck.
+text:     **Deploy**: Choose an allied minion.
+Shuffle three copies of it into your deck.

 name:     Moro
 text:     As long as there is a Spriggin this minion has +3⚔️.